bcnotario/mcbaseball/README.md

 ## Simulation Functions
 These functions simulate games and return a season's box scores and simulationed games
 ### act.season
-Returns the box score statistics of both starting pitchers for all games in a given season
+Returns the actual box score statistics of both starting pitchers for all games in a given season
 ```
 #Ex: 2017 MLB Season
 act.season(2017)